Space's Solar Physics Group is a cornerstone of UK solar physics

 solar atomic spectroscopy, for the derivation of solar plasma

 We use observations of the solar atmosphere to determine the Sun’s plasma characteristics, study complex processes of energy release in big, violent flares and ubiquitous tiny nanoflares, and track huge mass eruptions all the way from the Sun's corona to beyond the Earth's orbit.
 Our aim is to understand and predict how the Sun works and affects the solar system and the Earth's environment.
-This video is made from a combination of imagery from the two STEREO spacecraft, together with simultaneous data from the Solar Dynamic Observatory (SDO).

 The group has a long heritage, including the NASA Solar Maximum Mission (1980-89) the CHASE Spacelab 2experiment (1985), the Japanese Yohkoh mission (1991-2001), and the NASA SOHO mission.
 The group has major hardware roles in the NASA STEREO and the Japanese Hinodemissions and studies are underway for a RAL-led instrument for the ESA Solar Orbiter.
 The Group was involved in the SDO mission;